chia vs flax comparison

 Badia Organic Ground Flax Seed, 16 oz – Fiber & Omega-3 Non-GMO Superfood

-Certified Organic & Non-GMO: Enjoy premium quality ground flax seed that is USDA Certified Organic and no additives
+• Certified Organic & Non-GMO: USDA Certified Organic flax seed

 As an affiliate, we earn on qualifying purchases.